wooyakob/looker-demo/webinars/demo-script.md

 Use pages
 - Home

+1.
+**Support Ticket Volume by Customer**

+Share
+Schedule report - support ticket volume by customer Set it up to stay updated (data is refreshed every 15 minutes), with support ticket volume by customer - first thing every Monday morning 8am.
+Send now to test it out.
+Show email report.

+Customize email subject line:
+Support Ticket Volume by Customer
+MSG.
+Monitor support ticket volume by customer, to help escalate investigations for priority customers with the most issues.

+2.
 **Average First Response Time by Month**

 1. Sharp decrease in Feb & March, indicates improvement in support efficiency in early Q1
 2. Spikes in July-August - possible causes, higher ticket volume, staff shortages, process inefficiencies (req. further investigation)
 3. Fluctuations in Q3/4 - Rising towards December, could be linked to seasonal demand, holidays, ops challenges

+3.
 **Resolution Time by Issue Type**

 - No Issue Type categorized in dataset